Cr0wTom/caringcaribou/documentation/uds_fuzz.md

 optional arguments:
   -h, --help            show this help message and exit -r RTYPE, --reset RTYPE
                         Enable reset between security seed requests.
-Valid RTYPE integers are: 1=hardReset, 2=key off/on, 3=softReset, 4=enable rapid power shutdown, 5=disable rapid power shutdown.
-This attack is based on hard ECUReset (1) as it targets seed randomness based on the system clock.
+Valid RTYPE integers are: 0=External Relay, 1=ECUReset hardReset, 2=ECUReset key off/on, 3=ECUReset softReset, 4=ECUReset enable rapid power shutdown, 5=ECUReset disable rapid power shutdown.
+This attack is based on hard ECUReset (1) as it targets seed randomness based on the system clock. (default: hardReset) -g GPIO, --gpio GPIO  GPIO Pin option, used after -r 0 option, where reset type is set as an external physical relay.Default setup uses a Raspberry Pi to easily setup the GPIO pin of the relay.(default: 7) -d D, --delay D       Wait D seconds between the different iterations of security seed request.
+You'll likely need to increase this when using RTYPE: 1=hardReset. (default: 0.011) -p P, --padding P     padding to be used in target messages (default: 0) -np, --no_padding     trigger for cases where no padding is required, to enable set the option to 1. (default: 0)
-                        (default: hardReset)
-  -d D, --delay D       Wait D seconds between the different iterations of security seed request.
-You'll likely need
-                        to increase this when using RTYPE: 1=hardReset. (default: 0.011)
 ```